rinonTen/react-native-bottom-navigation-bar/README.md

 yarn
 ```
 ### Environment variable
-To run this app, we need to add this file in the `androind` folder `local.properies`.
+To run this app locally, we need to add this file in the `androind` folder `local.properies`.
 For Linux Ubuntu users, you need to add this: `sdk.dir = /home/username/Android/Sdk`.
 For Mac users: `sdk.dir = /Users/USERNAME/Library/Android/sdk`